- You are here:

 Anthony is the author of the ‘Botswana & Namibia’ Lonely Planet guide.

 Most visitors to Kaokoland fly by chartered plane to one of the few lodges in the area.
-Driving independently is not recommended, unless you have experience in these kinds of hard-core expeditions.
+Driving independently is possible, but the roads are very rough beyond the main Outjo–Opuwo road (C41) and you should have experience driving in challenging expeditions.
 The area is totally undeveloped and remote.
-Anybody driving through it must possess ample 4x4 skills, carry plenty of supplies and, ideally, travel in convoy with another vehicle.
+Anybody exploring here must have solid 4x4 driving skills, carry plenty of supplies, and ideally travel in convoy with another vehicle.

-Kaokoland is usually booked as part of a fly-in safari and visitors can fly here from Windhoek (the main point of entry into Namibia) or any other park or reserve in the country.
-Hosea Kutako International Airport (WDH) is located 40km/25mi east of Windhoek.
+Kaokoland is usually booked as part of a fly-in safari.
+Visitors can fly here from Windhoek (the capital and main point of entry into Namibia) or any other park or reserve in the country.
+Hosea Kutako International Airport (WDH) is 40km/25mi east of Windhoek.

 Airlines & Ticket Prices